Collect Well 18: How to Talk to an Artist About Their Work

 You do not need art theory to begin.

-Instead of asking, “What does this mean?” try saying:
+Instead of asking, “What does this mean?” try beginning with your own response.

 “This piece makes me feel calm.”